thinh2000/Soma-Kitchen/README.md

 Run backend and frontend:

 step 1: run backend
-1. cd backend
+1. right click the package.json in backend folder
+2. Click Open in Integrated terminal
-2. nodemon server.js
+3. Then run: nodemon server.js

 step 2: run frontend
-1. cd frontend
+1. right click the package.json in frontend folder
+2. Click Open in Integrated terminal
-2. npm start
+2. Then run: npm start